Who are Public Sector Researchers?

-- Researchers and students affiliated with a university, college, hospital or other institutions
+- Researchers and students affiliated with a university, college, hospital or other institution.

-Researchers, students, policy makers or knowledge users who are affiliated with a publicly funded, not-for-profit organization and who want to obtain and analyze ICES data to answer a research question may submit a request to ICES DAS.
+Public sector researchers who want to access ICES data to answer a research question may submit a request to ICES Data & Analytic Services (DAS).
 DAS staff will contact the requestor to discuss the project’s feasibility, timeline and cost.
-Projects requesting access to data require the approval of a research ethics board.
+Projects requesting access to data require the approval of a research ethics board (REB).

 In cases where the requestor is not seeking access to individual-level data, DAS can provide analytic services, including results reports based on analysis of ICES data.
 DAS staff and scientists will perform the analyses that generate the results report, in accordance with specifications provided by the requestor.
-Projects requesting analytic services for the purposes of research require the approval of a research ethics board.
+Projects requesting analytic services for the purposes of research require the approval of a REB.

 To request analytic services and reports, submit a completed ICES DAS Public Sector Request Form.

-Health system policy makers and providers looking to obtain research evidence to inform planning, policy, and program development for the benefit of the entire Ontario health care system are also eligible to submit requests for DAS analytic and reporting services.
-Requestors will receive results reports that include summary results (e.g., the number of people with a particular medical condition in Ontario in a specific time period, or the number of hospitalizations associated with that condition).
+Health system policy makers and providers looking to obtain research evidence to inform planning, policy and program development for the benefit of the entire Ontario healthcare system are also eligible to submit requests for DAS analytic and reporting services.
+Requestors will receive results reports that include summary results.
 DAS staff and scientists will work with the requestor to perform the analyses that generate the results report.
-Requests for non-research analytic services do not require research ethics board approval.
+Requests for non-research analytic services do not require REB approval.

 To request analytic services for system evaluation, submit a completed ICES DAS Public Sector Request Form.

-Researchers interested in receiving a cohort list of applicable individuals for the purposes of conducting publicly funded research may submit a request.
-ICES DAS may only provide a cohort list for the following purposes, subject to ethics board approval and other conditions that may apply: 1) to abstract or examine data from existing data sources (including but not limited to medical records, disease registries, human biological materials or genetic databases); or 2) to contact physicians or institutions for recruitment in research.
-DAS staff and scientists will work closely to work with the requestor to ensure the secure provision of minimal information as required to conduct the research.
+ICES DAS may provide cohort lists only for the following purposes, subject to REB approval and other conditions that may apply; 1) to abstract or examine data from existing data sources (including but not limited to medical records, disease registries, human biological materials or genetic databases); or 2) to contact physicians or institutions for recruitment in research.
+Researchers interested in receiving a cohort list for the purposes of conducting publicly funded research may submit a request.
+DAS staff and scientists will work closely with the requestor to ensure the secure provision of only the necessary information required to conduct the research.

 To request a cohort list, submit a completed ICES Cohort List Request Form.

-The ICES Data Dictionary provides a comprehensive listing of data holdings available.
+View the ICES Data Dictionary for a comprehensive listing of data holdings available.

 In addition, researchers may also link their own externally collected research data sets to ICES data.

-Costs will vary, depending on the type and complexity of the service request.
+Costs will vary depending on the type and complexity of the service request.
 ICES DAS staff are available to discuss the potential costs of data and analytic services.
-Ontario-based researchers and stakeholders are subsidized under the OSSU for infrastructure costs.
+Ontario-based researchers and stakeholders are subsidized under the Ontario SPOR SUPPORT Unit (OSSU) for infrastructure costs.

 Eligible Applied Health Research Questions (AHRQ) are conducted at no cost to the requestor.
 Find out more about the AHRQ process.